pkibbey/pkibbey.github.io/src/content/projects/arduino-robot-football.md

 author: Phineas
 ---

-# Building an Autonomous Football-Playing Arduino Robot

-I've always been fascinated by the intersection of robotics and sports.
+_I've always been fascinated by the intersection of robotics and sports.
 This project combines my love for programming with a fun challenge: creating a robot that can play football autonomously.
-Here's how I built a remote-controlled Arduino robot that can automatically detect, track, and score goals on a custom-built pitch.
+Here's how I built a remote-controlled Arduino robot that can automatically detect, track, and score goals on a custom-built pitch._

 ## The Challenge